Classification for athletes with a vision impairment

 How do I get classified?

-Athletes can request a classification using the Get Involved and Get Classified registration form or by phoning the Australian Paralympic Committee on 08 8415 6803.
+Athletes can request a classification using the Get Involved and Get Classified registration form or by phoning the Paralympics Australia on 02 9704 0500.
 For more information on the classification process for athletes with a vision impairment, please click here.

 Athletes will have their classification outcomes recorded on the masterlist for the sport they were classified for.
 Please refer to the relevant sport page for more information.

 - Medical Screening Form for Athletes with a Vision Impairment (required to be completed by an ophthalmologist prior to attending a face-to-face national classification assessment)

 - National Classification Form for Athletes with a Vision Impairment